 Step 2: Preheat a griddle or pan over medium heat.
 Once preheated, spray with non-stick spray (I love avocado oil) and divide the batter into 8 pancakes.
 NOTE: the batter is very thick and you will need to spread out the batter using a spatula or a spoon so they are not super thick mounds of batter.

-TIP: These don’t make these pancakes too large.
+TIP: These don’t make these pancakes too thick.
 Since the batter is so thick, it will take them way to long to cook if they are large.
 You want to make them the diameter of a large coffee mug.

 Step 3: Cook the pancakes over medium heat (about 300F for an electric griddle) for about 4-5 minutes on the first side.
 Carefully flip the pancakes.